Net::Whois - WHOIS Scraper checks domain data and registration status

 | Recursive query | ☐ | Allows obtaining an extended WHOIS version |

-| WHOIS server | Allows setting your own WHOIS server | |
+| WHOIS server | Allows specifying a custom WHOIS server | |

-| Checking by DNS | ☑ | Allows checking if the domain is registered based on the domain's IP address existence |
+| Checking by DNS | ☑ | Allows checking if a domain is registered based on the existence of an IP for the domain |

-| Checking domains by DNS record | ☑ | IP check: if status ALLOCATED is found, the domain is determined as registered; if the option is disabled, no IP check occurs at all |
+| Checking domains by DNS record | ☑ | IP check: if status ALLOCATED is found, the domain is identified as registered; if the option is disabled, no IP check occurs at all |

-| Force DNS check for not found domains | ☑ | Forced check if the domain was determined to be unregistered |
+| Force DNS check for not found domains | ☑ | Forced check if the domain was identified as not registered |